 The Tesla won this battle, quite obviously.
 Whether or not the Model 3 will continue to hold its own against new cars like the Polestar 2 or Kia EV6 GT remains to be seen.
 However, I invite you to revisit that original post, below, and then let us know if you could see the winning formula way back then in the comments section at the bottom of the page.

 By Zachary Shahan, on August 18th, 2018.

-2018 Nissan LEAF vs. Tesla Model 3 vs. Chevy Bolt
+2018 Comparison: Tesla Model 3 vs. Nissan LEAF vs. Chevy Bolt

 However, when I say that these are the three highest selling semi-affordable electric cars on the US market, I’m perhaps not providing enough perspective.
 The Model 3 sees something like 10–20 times more sales.
 Suffice it to say, there are some solid reasons why the Model 3 scores so many more sales.
 If you don’t want to understand why or think you’ve heard it all before and simply don’t want to read the comparisons again, this may not be the LEAF review for you and you might want to move on.
 That said, I do think the LEAF is a solid car and should get more love than it gets.
 I also think it could finally sell in high volumes if Nissan finds a way to make the base version $10,000 cheaper than the base Tesla Model 3.
 But that’s a discussion for another day.